IBM-Cloud/ibm-cloud-cli-sdk/README.md

 Bluemix CLI plugin SDK provides predefined plugin interface, utilities and libraries to develop plugins for [Bluemix cli](https://clis.ng.bluemix.net).

-# Building and running tests
+# Get started

+You firstly need [Go](http://www.golang.org) installed on your machine, and set up a [GOPATH](http://golang.org/doc/code.html#GOPATH).
+Then clone this repository into `$GOPATH/src/github.com/IBM-Bluemix/bluemix-cli-sdk`.

-The project uses [govendor](https://github.com/kardianos/govendor) to manage dependencies.
-Run the following command to restore the dependencies into vendor folder:
+This project uses [govendor](https://github.com/kardianos/govendor) to manage dependencies.
+Go to the project directory and run the following command to restore the dependencies into vendor folder:

 ```bash
 $ govendor sync